 Develop An Investment Plan: It should go without saying, but you shouldn’t invest in anything until you figure out what rate of return you want to earn and what level of risk you’re willing to accept.
 Do not even think about buying that stock, that property or that doughnut franchise your in-law is pitching until you’ve developed an investment plan.

 Track Your Portfolio: Once you’ve made any investments, you need to know what they’re doing in order to know whether to keep them, invest more in them, or jettison them for something else.
 In other words, measure performance and compare it against some meaningful and realistic benchmark.

 The Step Before The First Step

 A lot of good first steps to take, but we realize that they themselves might seem a bit daunting.
 We can help, and we’d be happy to chat with you about that.
 For many people, this is a great first step to take before taking the first financial step.
 Even more appealing, this first step (meeting with us) won’t cost you a dime.
 We’d love to schedule a time to talk about where you are, where you want to go, what you have to work with and what investments should look like to accomplish your goals.
-And that introductory meeting is free.
+Anything to make that New Year’s Resolution a reality.

 It also comes with a guarantee of 100% objective advice.
 We help people accomplish their financial goals by providing advice; we do not sell any stock, bond, mutual fund or insurance product.
 We do not accept commissions from anyone.
 We simply provide objective advice you can trust.
 If you’re ready to get up and go, by all means, do it!
 If you’d like some help before you take a first step (or even after you’ve taken a couple), please give us a call or drop us an email.
 Forget the “resolutions”; it’s a journey; commit to starting, and we’d love to help you on your way.